 - The sale price and intention of financing

 - Larger items included in the purchase, i.e., appliances

 Common Terms in a Real Estate Contract

-Earnest Money Deposit: a partial percentage of the down payment held escrow before closing.
+- Earnest Money Deposit: a partial percentage of the down payment held in escrow before closing.
 It’s a sign of good faith that the transaction will be completed.

-Escrow: when the property title and earnest money deposit is held by a third party until the transaction has been completed.
+- Escrow: when the property title and earnest money deposit are held by a third party until the transaction has been completed.

-Specific Performance: when a court takes action to ensure a party fulfills their contractual obligations.
+- Specific Performance: when a court takes action to ensure a party fulfills its contractual obligations.

 Every real estate contract should outline the terms in which a party can terminate the agreement and under what conditions.

 The language and corresponding contingencies will dictate whether a party is able to walk away with or without penalty.